Limousin cattle: Current situation

-Limousins ability to adapt to different environments contributed greatly to the breed's current success outside France.
+Limousins' ability to adapt to different environments has contributed greatly to the breed's current success outside France.
 In most cases, Limousin bulls or their semen are now imported to improve locally bred Limousins.
 Today, the breed is present in about 70 countries around the world, and in all latitudes ranging from Finland in the north to South Africa in the south.
-Limousin breeders' associations exist in many of these countries, of which 29 are members of the International Limousin Council (ILC).
+Limousin breeders' associations exist in many of these countries, and 29 of these are members of the International Limousin Council (ILC).
 The ILC was founded at Limoges in 1973 by Louis de Neuville, the Limousin breed ambassador.
 In 1989, EUROLIM was formed to bring together all of the herd books of European Limousins.

-Limousins in different countries are bred according to different selection practices or objectives, and are connected by limited international gene flows.
-Poor genetic connectedness between countries has negative implications for estimation accuracies of international genetic prediction programmes.
-As a result of genetic drift or different selection, each country's population of Limousins is becoming genetically differentiated, but which is counterbalanced to a limited extent by gene flows from other countries.
-A study of over 2.4million Limousin pedigree files of five European countries (France, Denmark, Ireland, Sweden, United Kingdom) showed moderate gene flows from France to the United Kingdom and Denmark, but negligible gene flows to Sweden.
-Except for gene flows originating from France, and some limited gene flows between Denmark and Sweden in the 1990s, bull and semen exchanges between European countries has been scarce, especially since about 2000.
-Cow and embryo flows have been even more scarce.
-Conversely, the genetic contribution of North American Limousins to European countries has increased since the late 1990s, which has occurred because of their use in breeding programmes to introduce the polled gene.
+Limousins in different countries are bred according to different selection practices or objectives, and are only connected by limited international gene flows.
+Poor genetic connectedness between countries makes it hard to estimate accuracies of international genetic prediction programmes.
+As a result of genetic drift or different selection, each country's population of Limousins is becoming genetically differentiated, but this is partly counterbalanced by gene flows from other countries.
+A study of over 2.4 million Limousin pedigree files of five European countries (France, Denmark, Ireland, Sweden, United Kingdom) showed moderate gene flows from France to the United Kingdom and Denmark, but negligible gene flows to Sweden.
+Except for gene flows originating from France, and some limited gene flows between Denmark and Sweden in the 1990s, bull and semen exchanges between European countries have been scarce, especially since about 2000.
+Cow and embryo flows have been even scarcer.
+Conversely, the genetic contribution of North American Limousins to European countries has increased since the late 1990s, because of their use in breeding programmes to introduce the polled gene.

-International Limousin genetics are now widely available in many countries for use in artificial insemination programmes, which has been facilitated by a large number of companies that specialise in the export and import of semen.
+International Limousin genetics are now widely available in many countries for use in artificial insemination programmes.
+This has been facilitated by many companies that specialise in the export and import of semen.
 Details of semen are published in extensively distributed catalogues.